seraphgrid/TENKA_OVERKILL/README.md

 --- BASICS ---

+    SPC opens a new tab with whatever you type in the address bar.
     C-SPC opens a link in the current tab with whatever you type in the address bar.
-    SPC opens a new link with whatever you type in the address bar.
     C-x TAB gives you some privacy.
     M-w copies text.
     C-y pastes text.
-    a lets you close tabs.
+    C-W clears the clipboard entirely using xsel. a lets you close tabs.
     m lets you mute tabs.
     t lets you pin tabs.